 As there is no perfect measure of zone irregularity—and to simplify our analyses—we use principal components analysis to create a single measure of irregularity.
 Table 1 is a correlation matrix of the three measures.
 As the table shows, all correlation coefficients are at least .60.
 The correlations between each measure of irregularity and the principal component are above .85.
 We call this component “irregularity” (or IR).

 Racial clustering within attendance zones.
 If an irregularly shaped attendance zone contains spatially distinct racial clusters within it, one can reasonably argue that the school district drew the attendance zone to create a racially diverse school.
-To measure clustering, we calculate spatial segregation for among racial groups within each attendance zone.
-This allows us to determine whether the racial groups are clustered together or dispersed evenly within attendance zones.
+To measure clustering, we calculate spatial segregation among racial groups within each attendance zone.
+This allows us to determine whether racial groups are clustered together or dispersed evenly within attendance zones.
 Spatial indices of racial segregation determine whether members of different racial groups are interspersed with one another (as in a checkerboard pattern) or live in large, geographically distant, unique clusters (Wong 2005).

 To measure spatial clustering within attendance zones, we approximate the residential locations of children.
 We do this by assuming that a child of a particular race lives in the center of his or her census block.
 On average, there are 87 blocks (populated by at least one child) per first-grade school attendance zone.
 After approximating the residential locations of children, we calculate multigroup spatial proximity (SP; Grannis 2002) to capture the intragroup proximities among black, white, and all others racial groups using the following formula:

 SP measures the mean proximities of school-aged children of the same racial group, r, where xir,xjrcij is the inverse distance (c) between unique pairs of children xi and xj who are members of the same racial group r.
-Following White (1983), we assume that children who live in the same census block have a mean distance from each other that is a function of the block’s area (A) equal to .6*A. The sum of the intragroup distance is weighted by each group’s fraction of the population (i.e., 1/Xr).
+Following White (1983), we assume that children who live in the same census block have a mean distance from each other that is a function of the block’s area (A) equal to .6*A. The sum of the intragroup distance is weighted by each racial group’s fraction of the population (i.e., 1/Xr).
 The denominator is the sum of the distance cij between all unique pairs of children (ti and tj) divided by the total number of children T.

 The index measures how much children from the same racial group are closer to one another than all children are to one another generally.
 Values of 1 indicate that members of each racial group are, on average, no closer to each other than all children.
 Values higher than 1 suggest that members of each racial group are closer to same-race members than children are to each other.
 Racial clustering is driven by two factors.
 The first is the intensity of clustering.
 If children in each racial classification live in distinct areas (e.g., each census block consists of members of a single racial group and those mono-racial blocks are close together in space), then clustering will be greater.
 Similarly, the greater the distance between children of different racial groups, the greater clustering will be.